Thaerious/node-argument-parser/readme.md

 * short : single character flag
 * default : default value when flag not defined
 * desc : string to print out in help
+* boolean : if true will read the next non-flag argument as a value (default is false).

 Any flag that has both a long and a short will be stored using the long value.
 The default value is used when the flag isn't present.